- M.S. Information System, New Jersey Institute of Technology 2001

 - Multi-task learning to discover biomarkers for complex diseases in under-represented populations.
 This method has been applied to type-2 diabetes and Alzheimer?s disease.

 - Novel method for eQTL analysis with flexible LD structure and tree-guided group lasso.
 This method has been applied to inflammatory bowel disease.

 - Diagnosis of deleterious variants in personal exomes using evolutionary profiles.
 Methods have been developed for Mendelian diseases and differential drug responses.

 - Assessment of biodiversity in immunoglobulin pools for autoimmune diseases.

 - Method development and analysis of metagenomics data.

-Dr. Liu is an assistant professor of Biomedical Informatics and the director of the Bioinformatics Core Facility at Arizona State University.
-She holds an M.D. degree in Medicine and an M.S. degree in Information System.
+Dr. Liu is an assistant professor of biomedical informatics and the director of the Bioinformatics Core Facility at Arizona State University.
+She holds an M.D. degree in medicine and a master's degree in information systems.
 As a trained clinician and a bioinformatics researcher, she fully appreciates the critical roles genomic medicine and bioinformatics play in advancing precision medicine.
 By integrating genomic, phylogenetic, population genetic, statistical and machine-learning techniques, Dr. Liu and her research team investigate clinical and molecular signatures of human diseases, and develop novel computational methods to discover biomarkers for early diagnosis and accurate prediction of therapeutic responses for individual patients.
 Before joining ASU, Dr. Liu helped build and directed the bioinformatics core facility at University of Florida.